A satellite has revealed ancient Martian rivers in more detail than ever before.

 The team examined images of taken by NASA’s High-Resolution Imaging Science Experiment (HiRISE) on the Mars Reconnaissance Orbiter spacecraft.
 The images were taken inside the enormous Hellas impact crater in the southern Martian hemisphere, one of the largest impact craters in the solar system.

-A 200-metre-thick stack of layered rocks are visible within the cliff walls, shown in enough detail that Joel and his colleagues could be sure they are sedimentary rocks, formed by running water.
+A 200-meter-thick stack of layered rocks is visible within the cliff walls, shown in enough detail that Joel and his colleagues could be sure they are sedimentary rocks, formed by running water.
 The rivers would have continuously shifted their gullies, creating sandbanks.

 The images also show that the river processes that formed these rocks occurred over a very long time period.

 Joel explains, “The rivers that formed these rocks weren’t just a one-off event — they were probably active for tens to hundreds of thousands of years.”